ssghait007/blog/content/blog/steganography.md

 ---
-title: Steganography - Hide text data inside image
+title: Steganography - The Art of Hiding Data in Plain Sight

 description: The post discusses how to hide data inside image, and some methods in Steganography.